 The most valuable space for an artist is not physical.
 It is not canvas, brushes, paint, glue, scissors or a room; it is the space inside the mind.
 It is the space to explore ideas, think about concepts and compositions, deciding how to get out of a problem or combine past ideas.
 Finding the mental space is often hard.
 I find think time through walking.
 To me walking is like a mini vacation.
-Walking, especially in nature, allows me to step outside of society for awhile, all its constraints and expectations.
+Walking, especially in nature, allows me to step outside of society for awhile with all its constraints and expectations.

 Being an artist is to constantly have a conversation with yourself.
 As I walk I am selecting, eliminating and emphasizing ideas.
 What comes up is often a multitude of questions, rather than answers.
 Back at my studio I am ready to explore the questions and see what answers arise.
 For me the meaning often comes behind the work, rather than in front of it.
 I work to narrow my thinking, searching for the answers.